youweizhuo/mygo/docs/sim.md

 When `--simulator` is omitted, MyGO:

-1. Emits Verilog + aux FIFO/IP files into a temp dir (or `--verilog-out`).
+1. Emits Verilog + aux FIFO/IP files into a temp dir rooted alongside your workload (or `--verilog-out`).
 2. Renders `sim_main.cpp` with `--sim-max-cycles` and `--sim-reset-cycles` baked in.
 3. Invokes `verilator --cc --exe --build` with the generated bundle.
 4. Runs the produced `mygo_sim` binary and optionally checks stdout against `--expect` / auto goldens.

-Use `--keep-artifacts` to preserve the temp directory; pair it with `--verilog-out` to capture reusable HDL.
+Artifacts now stick around by default, so you can inspect them under `<workload>/mygo-sim-*`.
+Pass `--keep-artifacts=false` to opt back into auto-cleanup.

 ## Flag Reference